joshuawscott/postgresql-node/README.md

 ## Target Features

-As of 0.1.1, only plaintext and md5 passwords are implemented.
+As of 0.1.1, plaintext and md5 passwords will be implemented. (also in the current repo)

 * Low-level API implementing the entire protocol